Shy like a bright whisper

 Weave a spell of desire through the grand flowering of their produce

-Stashed and stacked and uppity-racked in staggered cradles of cornucopia
+Stashed and stacked and uppity-racked

-Overflowing with variation in the sweet smell of cardboard boxes, melons, scattered rice,
+Overflowing with variation in the sweet smell

-Bananas, tropical islands and Asian fruited-summers…
+Bananas, tropical islands and Asian fruited summers …

-Yet later – as dark draws down the heat -
+… yet later, as dark draws down the heat,

 Sinister feelings thread their way through Nervous Street

-Where laid-back strollers shoot laughs, shout and curse – we do not meet -
+Where easy strollers shoot laughs, shout and curse

-On their way to Jack-a-knave meetings, crushed glass, boots, a light,
+On their way to jack-a-knave meetings,

-Weak features sketched by amateur hands with dog-howl eyes, fast breath, thin teeth,
+Weak features sketched by amateur hands

-Crazies twitching their crimes away in sheer disbelief, all wrapped up in hyperbole,
+Crazies twitching their crimes away in sheer disbelief

-What glee! -
+What glee!

-They part their separate ways,
+… they part their separate ways,

 Drifting in twos and threes on fag-end patrol,

-Mutters, stamped feet, a slipped something,
+Mutters, stamped feet,

-The adult greetings of a band of Thieving Toms
+The adult greetings of a band of thieving toms

 Viciously strong

-As their weak see-nothing Moms
+As their weak see-nothing Mums

-And half-crook’d Dads with shag-along smiles
+And half-crooked Dads with shag-along smiles

 Box in their thoughts behind a façade of T.V,

-Pretending ignorance of the knock on the door -
+Pretending ignorance of the knock on the door,

-No fault theirs their son is wrong
+No fault theirs their son is ‘wrong’

 As the helicopter blades thrash and clatter overhead